koirdev/nasm-stuff/README.md

 Released under [***MIT*** *License*](LICENSE)

-# I'm learning Assembler and also using the code from:
+# Learning Assembler and also using the code from:
 https://metanit.com/assembler/nasm/1.5.php

 # Language / Язык